alexbelij/python-roadmap-2/README.md

 # Python Developer Roadmap

- run pip install -r requirements.txt to install all required dependencies
+ run pip install -r requirements.txt to install all required dependencies.

  For the book Automate the Boring Stuff with Python by Al Sweigart
  * <a href="https://automatetheboringstuff.com">Automate the Boring Stuff with Python</a>